cadCAD-edu/cadCAD-Hacks/README.md

 python3 -m pip install requirements.txt
 ```

+### 3. Start Jupyter Notebook

-Start your Jupyter Notebook environment:
+Start your Jupyter Notebook environment using the CLI:
 ```bash
 jupyter notebook
 ```

+Or start Jupyter Notebook using another method of your choice.

 ## Contributions